Israeli army says Palestinian gunmen kills Israeli civilian in West Bank shooting

-JERUSALEM (AP) — Palestinian gunmen shot and killed an Israeli civilian on Tuesday near the entrance to a Jewish settlement in the occupied West Bank, the Israeli army said.
+JERUSALEM (AP) — Palestinian gunmen shot and killed an Israeli man on Tuesday near the entrance to a Jewish settlement in the occupied West Bank, the Israeli army said.

-The Israeli military said in a statement that a man was shot near the settlement of Hermesh, in the northern West Bank.
-It said troops were pursuing suspected gunmen.
+The Israeli military said the man was shot near the settlement of Hermesh, in the northern West Bank.
+Local officials identified the man as Meir Tamari, a 32-year-old resident of the settlement.

-Paramedics said they treated a man in his 30s in a serious condition with a gunshot wound.
-He was taken to a local hospital, which later pronounced him dead.
+Israeli Prime Minister Benjamin Netanyahu sent his condolences to the family and said forces were pursuing the gunmen “ in order to settle accounts with them.”
+Dimiter Tzantchev, the European Union's ambassador to Israel, condemned the attack, calling it a "cowardly and brutal act of violence."

-The incident was the latest in more than a year-long surge of violence that has wracked the West Bank under Israel's most right-wing government in history.
+The incident came a day after Jewish settlers erected a religious seminary in a nearby dismantled settlement outpost and was the latest in more than a year-long surge of violence that has wracked the West Bank.
 During that time, Israel has expanded near-nightly military raids throughout the area in response to an increase in Palestinian attacks.

 Israel captured the West Bank and east Jerusalem, along with the Gaza Strip, in the 1967 Mideast war.
 Palestinians seek these territories for a future state.